AWaselnuk/AWaselnuk.github.io/_drafts/2016-08-19-studying-concurrency-in-javascript-at-forwardjs-conf.md

 The last thing to mention is CSP (communicating sequential processes).
 This is a concurrent programming pattern that Kyle mentioned he was very excited about.
 It has been around for a long time but recently he has noticed some people he admires talking about it.
 I have also noticed this trend emerging because, if you are like me and don't really understand it and just squint your eyes a bit, it looks like this is what Erlang/Elixir/Go/Closure are doing and the direction that the Elm programming language [has recently moved towards](http://elm-lang.org/blog/farewell-to-frp).

 I may not understand the nuances yet (someone is probably having a fit about me saying Erlang/Elixir is CSP), but I do know that I would be foolish to not dive deeper into these concepts.

+*Async in JS is an excellent way to think about programming for the next 10 years of how systems are going to be setup.
+The paradigm of asynchronous will be needed for distributed systems.*

+paraphrased from serverless architecture panel with Ben Sigelman and Alex Salazar